On-axis and off-axis levitation by a rotating permanent magnet: Theory

-As the floater is being treated as a dipole, its rotation along its magnetic moment is of no importance.
-Therefore, for a fixed center of mass, the orientation of the magnetic moment of the floater is determined by its angle $\phi$ with the $z$-axis, and its angle $\alpha$ with the $r$-axis in spherical coordinates.
-This representation is the same as for a spherical pendulum, where $\phi$ is the angle of a parallel and $\alpha$ of a meridian.
+Since the floater is treated as a dipole, its rotation around its magnetic moment is not considered in the present model.
+Therefore, for a fixed center of mass, the orientation of the magnetic moment of the floater is determined by its polar angle $\theta$ with respect to axis $\vb{e_z}$, and its azimuthal angle $\alpha$ with $\vb{e_r}$ in spherical coordinates.
 Thus, the rotor and floater magnetic moments can be expressed as follows

 where $\omega$ is the imposed angular frequency of the rotor.
-Using the following basic magnetostatic equations for the magnetic field $\overrightarrow{B_d}$ generated by the rotor and for the potential magnetic energy $E_{mag}$ of the floater \cite{seleznyova2016modelling, greene1971force}
+Using the following basic magnetostatic equations for the magnetic field $\vb{B_d}$ generated by the rotor and for the potential magnetic energy $E_m$ of the floater \cite{seleznyova2016modelling, greene1971force}